LennyGonz/JavaScript-CheatSheet/README.md

 It describes to JavaScript declaratively how it should break down that structure and make individual assignments for you.
 And here `email: firstEmail = "nobody@none.tld"` we include an `=` clause there, and its the default value expression that says if there's not an email property present go ahead and use this backup value to assign to firstEmail

-So with destructuring, any place where you would be trying to break down and assign off pieces from some larger data sttructure, a destructuing pattern can do that
+So with destructuring, any place where you would be trying to break down and assign off pieces from some larger data sttructure, a destructuing pattern can do that <br>
-And it doesn't always have to be a crazy JSON object, it can be an API that returns a 2 element array and you only care about element at position 1 in the array...
+And it doesn't always have to be a crazy JSON object, it can be an API that returns a 2 element array and you only care about element at position 1 in the array... <br>
 Where you would normally do is assign the array to a temporary variable then access temporary variable, position one.
 This is the imperative approach

 With the destructuring approach, I want to give the array this destructuring pattern for this assignment and then I'm going to leave the first element entry blank and only name the second entry, because that's the only one that I want to sign off

-The other take away is that destructuring (the pattern) does not have to account for the entirety of the value.
+The other take away is that destructuring (the pattern) does not have to account for the entirety of the value. <br>
 The pattern only has to account for the part of the value that you care about at that moment...
-It does not have to fully describe it.
+It does not have to fully describe it. <br>
-And there could be a lot of properties on those object but we're saying we only care about the name and email properties.
+And there could be a lot of properties on those object but we're saying we only care about the name and email properties. <br>
 So this pattern is describing potentially, either the entire structure or just a subset of it, of the necessary structural parts to get at the things that we care about

 The other take away is that essentially this code in its declarative nature, is self-documentating, because in a sense we're documenting with syntax what we're expecting the value returned from the API call.